digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/security.rst

     2023-07-13 17:03:05,831 [ScalaTest-run-running-AwsKmsTest] INFO  c.d.c.c.k.a.a.AwsRequestResponseLogger:AwsKmsTest tid:58c038e94d0d8e139b968c3a180dc62f - Sending request: DecryptRequest(CiphertextBlob=** Ciphertext placeholder **, KeyId=alias/canton-kms-test-key, EncryptionAlgorithm=SYMMETRIC_DEFAULT) to https://kms.us-east-1.amazonaws.com/
     2023-07-13 17:03:05,948 [aws-java-sdk-NettyEventLoop-1-14] INFO  c.d.c.c.k.a.a.AwsRequestResponseLogger:AwsKmsTest tid:58c038e94d0d8e139b968c3a180dc62f - Received response [b918d4f7-8008-4549-a5e1-e80378509600] - DecryptResponse(Plaintext=** Redacted plaintext placeholder **, KeyId=arn:aws:kms:us-east-1:724647588434:key/407d44eb-c05a-46cc-a8b9-448771a86e57, EncryptionAlgorithm=SYMMETRIC_DEFAULT).
 Original request DecryptRequest(CiphertextBlob=** Ciphertext placeholder **, KeyId=alias/canton-kms-test-key, EncryptionAlgorithm=SYMMETRIC_DEFAULT)

-Note that the canton trace id if available will appear on the log line as well.
-It can be used to correlate canton requests with KMS requests.
+Note that if the Canton trace id is available, it will appear on the logline.
+This can be used to correlate canton requests with KMS requests.
-Furthermore, in for AWS KMS, the AWS request ID is added to the response log lines in between brackets.
+Furthermore, for the AWS KMS, the AWS request ID is added to the response log lines in between brackets.

 Ledger-API Authorization
 ------------------------